open-source-issues/renovate-submodule/README.md

 # renovate-submodule

-This can be included to show [git-submodules](https://docs.renovatebot.com/modules/manager/git-submodules/) with renovate.
+This repo shows a flaky behaviour, when using the  [git-submodules](https://docs.renovatebot.com/modules/manager/git-submodules/) manager.